Amy “The Admiral” Alton

 You might say that Amy grew up destined to be around the water.
 Her grandfather started State Boat Corporation, which ran a fleet of offshore supply vessels, and her dad started Star Fleet Yachts in Kemah, TX, which operated five vessels for private charter or public cruises.
 Amy worked at Star Fleet all the way through high school and then left the warmth of Texas for the cold and beauty of upstate New York and school at Rensselaer Polytechnic Institute.
 After graduating with a degree in Mechanical Engineering (should come in handy on a boat!), she moved back to the Houston area for a job with Flowserve and met David soon after.

-Amy had traveled extensively with her dad growing up, including Asia, Australia and a trip around Europe after graduating college.
-She also helped her dad sail his Maine Cat 30 across the Gulf Stream and spent time sailing around the Bahamas.
+Amy had traveled extensively with her dad growing up, including Asia and Australia.
+She also took a trip around Europe after graduating college.
+She helped her dad sail his Maine Cat 30 across the Gulf Stream and spent time sailing around the Bahamas.
 Unfortunately, Amy’s dad passed away suddenly in late 2009, and her engineering career was put on hold as she took over Star Fleet, quickly learning about management, balance sheets and boats.
-With all her experience at Star Fleet, Amy was able to get her 100 ton Masters license and has captained the boats when she isn’t busy working on everything else.
+With all her experience at Star Fleet, Amy was able to get her 100 ton Masters license and captained the boats when she isn’t busy working on everything else.

 David “The Captain” Alton